Wyoming, Michigan: Arts and culture

 The city has 21 parks that cover about 665 acre which offer a multitude of activities.
 The parks department has been active in the past decade in redeveloping the parks in the city.
 Many parks have been rebuilt which included adding new equipment, splash pads, and facilities.
-They have also added a few new facilities including a small skateboard park near one of the highest densities of the city.
-The city also offers a Senior Center that provides activities for the older citizens of the city and the region as a whole.
+They have also added a few new facilities such as a small skateboard park near one of the highest density areas of the city.
+The city also offers a Senior Center that provides activities for the older citizens of the city and the surrounding region.
 Along with the parks is the Kent Trails system that converted abandoned rail lines to bike paths.
 It is a collaborative effort between multiple local governments.
 The most recent addition to the Wyoming Park System is the Dog Park located next to Marquette Park at the very northern edge of the city.
 It is a privately funded park with access controls to restrict usage to registered members.

 In 2002, the new Wyoming Public Library was built and is owned by the city but run by the Kent District Library System.
 It is a 48950 sqft facility with over 112,046 items.
 The library branch is also the highest attended in the Kent District system with 670,842 items checked out and 439,599 visits in 2009.
 The library currently has around 76% of the population holding a card to use the facility.
-The building houses the Wyoming Historical Commission that provides history of the city.
+The building houses the Wyoming Historical Commission that holds historical materials of the city.
 Along with Historical Commission room, it houses the library for the blind and an art gallery.

 Starting in 2005, the Wyoming-Kentwood Chamber of Commerce put together the 28th Street Metro Cruise that draws in automobile enthusiasts from the region.
 It currently spans 15 mi from its start in Grandville at Wilson and 28th where drivers gather and drive to the cruise's end in Cascade Township.
 The cruise runs on Friday and Saturday on the last weekend of August.

 Religion

-Christian Reformed Dutch settlers established the first churches in Wyoming, with Grandville Avenue Christian Reformed Church being founded in 1891, with the church now being part of The Potter's House school.
-Holy Name of Jesus Catholic Church was created in 1908, serving as the place of worship for Roman Catholics in Wyoming.
-The episcopal population established the Holy Trinity Episcopal Church at an old chicken coop in 1957.
+Christian Reformed Dutch settlers established the first churches in Wyoming, with Grandville Avenue Christian Reformed Church being founded in 1891, which is now part of The Potter's House school.
+Holy Name of Jesus Catholic Church was built in 1908, serving as the place of worship for Roman Catholics in Wyoming.
+The Episcopal population established the Holy Trinity Episcopal Church at the site of a former chicken coop in 1957.
 The Assemblies of God established a church in 1929 and moved to their current location on 44th Street in 1977, with the facility being able to seat 1,400 people.